Fire safety

 • If you are a leaseholder, make sure you fit smoke alarms on each floor and test them once a week.
 The Fire Brigade provides FREE home fire safety checks and will give you a free smoke alarm.
 You can book an appointment online or phone them on 0800 028 44 28.

-• If you are a Council Tenant there should already be a smoke alarm in your flat.
+• If you are a council tenant there should already be a smoke alarm in your flat.
 If not, please contact the Housing Service Centre on 020 7364 5015.

 • When you go to bed, make sure that you’ve closed all the internal doors.